mcbuehler/Seg2Eye/README.md

 This repository is a fork of the original [SPADE implementation](https://github.com/NVlabs/SPADE), which borrows heavily from pix2pixHD.
 We thank Jiayuan Mao for his Synchronized Batch Normalization code.

+Please note:

+* This implementation currently does not support multi-GPU training.